LibrariesHacked/librarieshacked/README.md

 ## Licence

 Alembic is published under the [MIT Licence](https://github.com/daviddarnes/alembic/blob/main/LICENSE).
+If using the theme, please attribute the author and maybe [buy them a coffee](https://buymeacoffee.com/daviddarnes#support).

 Any content in the website is published under a [Creative Commons Attribution 4.0 Licence](https://creativecommons.org/licenses/by/4.0/).